Hope – the message of worldwide prayer

 Quakers don't use traditional religious structures or paid ministers.
 We share responsibility for what we do because everyone has a valuable contribution to make.
 Learn more about how we are organised.

 Quaker meetings for worship can be held anywhere, at any time.
 Every meeting begins in silence.
 We use it to open ourselves to the wisdom that comes out of stillness.
 It enriches us and shapes us, individually and collectively.
 This is what we mean by 'worship'.
-You can read more about it here, but the only way to understand it fully is to go to a meeting.
-Find a Quaker meeting near you.
+You can read more about how we worship here, but the only way to understand it fully is to go to a meeting.
+Find a meeting near you.